-2.4.2 Growing the quantum applications ecosystem
+2.6.2 Growing the quantum applications ecosystem

 To unlock the potential of quantum computing, there is a strong need not only to develop advanced quantum hardware but also to bring European users of quantum technologies together and facilitate the development of quantum applications and use cases.
-European Quantum Excellence Centres (QECs) shall play a key role in this.
+Industry calls for the development of applications and European Quantum Excellence Centres (QECs) shall play a key role in this.
 They shall foster the development of an ecosystem of quantum programming facilities, application libraries, and a skilled workforce, the discovery of new applications for quantum computers and software engineering principles, fostering knowledge and uptake for these technologies.